-General school administration for Sport and Adventure
+General school administration for Sport, Exercise and Health

 Programme administration for Bachelor of Applied Science and NZ Certificates in Exercise Level 4 and Level 5